 You will receive a lifetime monthly pension when you retire.
 This is the amount of money the plan pays you every month for the rest of your life.

 The amount of your monthly pension payment is based on a formula that includes your years of pensionable service and the average of your five highest years of salary.
 The amount is also determined by the pension option you choose at retirement.

 Choosing a pension option

 One of the most important decisions you will make when applying for your pension is choosing your pension option.
 Your choice will determine the amount paid to you each month and to your spouse or beneficiaries after your death.

 For example, one of your pension options may include a guarantee period, such as a single life guaranteed 15-year option.
-This means, if you die within 15 years of starting your pension, your spouse or beneficiary will receive a pension for the remainder of the guarantee period.
-If you choose a 100% joint life option, your spouse will receive a pension for their lifetime.
+This means that if you die within 15 years of starting your pension, your spouse or beneficiary will receive a pension for the remainder of the guarantee period.
+If you choose a 100 per cent joint life option, your spouse will receive a pension for their lifetime.
 These pension options reduce the amount of your monthly pension payments to reflect the likelihood that your pension will be paid for a longer period.

 No matter which pension option you choose, you will receive a lifetime monthly pension payment.